 - Gradually increase the drill bit size, maintaining steady pressure and speed, and clean the hole with a diamond file after drilling.

 What You Need

-- Spear tipped carbide or diamond-tipped drill bit.
+- A spear-tipped carbide or diamond-tipped drill bit

 How To Drill a Hole in Glass